 Where the agreement to this effect is included in the arbitration clause, sufficiently clear wording is required: see Shell Egypt West Manzala GmbH v Dana Gas Egypt Ltd (formerly Centurion Petroleum Corp) [2009] EWHC 2097 (Comm).
+For a recent example of an arbitration clause which the court held contained insufficiently clear wording, see National Iranian Oil Company v Crescent Petroleum Company International Ltd and another [2022] EWHC 1645 (Comm).
+The court emphasised that the default position is that the parties do have a right of appeal to the courts.

 An agreement that the arbitrator need not give reasons for his or her decision is treated as an agreement to exclude the right of appeal.
 Further, there is no right to appeal to the court on a question of fact: see Guangzhou Dockyards Co Ltd v ENE Aegiali I [2010] EWHC 2826 (Comm).
 The leading case on what amounts to a question of law is Vinava Shipping Co Ltd v Finelvet AG (The Chrysalis) [1983] 1 QB 503.
-In that case, the court distinguished between the ascertainment of the facts in dispute and the ascertainment of the law, which includes the identification of all material rules of statute and common law, of the relevant parts of the contract, and of the facts that must be taken into account when the decision is reached.
-It is only the second category that may be appealed as a question of law.
-Such an appeal may arise from the arbitrator's statement of the law, or an incorrect application of the law to the facts (Dyfrig Elvet Davies v AHP Land Ltd and another [2014] EWHC 1000 (Ch)).
-An application for permission to appeal an award can be rejected on the basis that the application was made out of time: the time for appealing an award runs from the date of the award, not the date of corrections (Daewoo Shipbuilding & Marine Engineering Company Ltd v Songa Offshore Equinox Ltd and another [2018] EWHC 538 (Comm)).
+In that case, the court distinguished between the ascertainment of the facts in dispute and the ascertainment of the law.
+Ascertaining the law was held to include the identification of all material rules of statute and common law, of the relevant parts of the contract, and of the facts that must be taken into account when the decision is reached.
+It is only these matters that may be appealed as a question of law.

+Such an appeal may arise from the arbitrator's statement of the law, or an incorrect application of the law to the facts ( Dyfrig Elvet Davies v AHP Land Ltd and another [2014] EWHC 1000 (Ch)).
+For a recent example of the courts dismissing an appeal on the basis that it concerned findings of fact, not law, see Laysun Service Co Ltd v Del Monte International GmbH [2022] EWHC 699 (Comm).

+An application for permission to appeal an award can be rejected on the basis that the application was made out of time: the time for appealing an award runs from the date of the award, not the date of corrections ( Daewoo Shipbuilding & Marine Engineering Company Ltd v Songa Offshore Equinox Ltd and another [2018] EWHC 538 (Comm)).